-8.7 SeaTalkng ® / NMEA 2000 connection
+8.6 NMEA 2000 / SeaTalkng ® connection

-Your product can transmit and receive data to and from devices connected on SeaTalkng ® or NMEA 2000 CAN bus networks.
-Connection is established using the SeaTalkng ® connector located on the rear of the unit.
+Your product can transmit data to devices connected on SeaTalkng® or NMEA 2000 CAN bus networks.
+Connection is established using the DeviceNet connector located on the bottom of the unit.

-- 1. Use the supplied SeaTalkng ® spur cable to connect your product to your SeaTalkng ® network. - 2.
-You can also use a DeviceNet to SeaTalkng® adaptor cable (not supplied) to connect your product to an available spur on a NMEA 2000 network.
+Use the supplied DeviceNet to SeaTalkng® adaptor to connect your product to your SeaTalkng® backbone using available SeaTalkng® spur cables.

+- 2. You can also use a DeviceNet to SeaTalkng [®] adaptor cable (not supplied) to connect your product to an available spur on your SeaTalkng [®] backbone. - 3.
+Alternatively you can connect your product to a NMEA 2000 backbone using a standard DeviceNet cable (not supplied).